-V.A.1.d).(3) develop plans for residents failing to progress,
+V.A.1.d).(3) develop plans for residents failing to progress, following institutional policies and procedures.
+(Core)

 Background and Intent: Learning is an active process that requires effort from the teacher and the learner.
 Faculty members evaluate a resident's performance at least at the end of each rotation.
 The program director or their designee will review those evaluations, including their progress on the Milestones, at a minimum of every six months.
 Residents should be encouraged to reflect upon the evaluation, using the information to reinforce well-performed tasks or knowledge or to modify deficiencies in knowledge or practice.
 Working together with the faculty members, residents should develop an individualized learning plan.